Holding down a demanding job can sometimes make you feel like your back is against the wall.

 This takes a bit of concentration, but hear us out.
 Notice when thoughts of work invade your head.
 “When your brain is spinning, stop it in its tracks by counting from 1 to 100,” Hokemeyer suggests.
 “Then count from 1 to 100 again.
 Do this as many times as you need to quiet your mind and get it back to a resting place.”

 Concentrating on counting increases your awareness of the present moment.
 With enough practice, the technique will become automatic, and you may only need to count to 10 to beat back stressful thoughts.

 Unless you really need to stay connected (and most of us don’t, at least not 24-7), log off your work email account for at least a few hours a day.
 This makes it harder to reflexively glance at your phone for notifications ... and you might even break the habit.

 “If you’re responding to emails all the time, the message is, ‘I’m always happy to be working!’” warns Saltz.
 We all need boundaries, and no one will set them for you if you don't set them for yourself.

 Plan Things to Look Forward To

-Scheduling things you enjoy outside work hours will help you focus on fun and give you things to look forward to outside the work realm, says Hoque.
-Think: fantasy baseball, binge-watching "Westworld," heading out to a new fusion restaurant, hanging out with your pets—anything that keeps your brain busy and engaged, so thoughts of tomorrow's meeting can't overwhelm you.
+Scheduling things you enjoy outside work hours will help you focus on fun and give you things to look forward to, says Hoque.
+Think: fantasy baseball, binge-watching "Westworld," heading out to a new restaurant, hanging out with your pets — anything that keeps your brain busy and engaged, so thoughts of tomorrow's meeting can't overwhelm you.